tshepang/blog-movies/content/movies/Shinobi: Heart Under Blade (2005).rst

 in the village.
 The story is rather silly, where self-sacrifice is the order of the day.
-It's edgy at the same time, but is too poetic for my liking (think *Hero* or *Crouching Tiger, Hidden Dragon*) and there's isn't enough of great martial arts choreography (think any movie choreographed by Yuen Woo Ping).
+It's edgy at the same time, but is too poetic for my liking (think *Hero* or *Crouching Tiger, Hidden Dragon*) and there's isn't enough of great martial arts choreography.